chiarafornari/python-cimec-chiara-fornari/README.md

 ## Installation

-For the analysis of EEG data is necessary to install MNE package and MNE-BIDS to save and convert the data in the BIDS format.
+For the analysis of EEG data is necessary to install MNE package and MNE-BIDS to save and convert the data in the BIDS format.\\
-Run the following in a command line terminal:
+Run the followings in a command line terminal:
 `pip install mne`
 `pip install mne-bids`